gassmannT/AngularWorkshop/final/README.md

-# The ultimate Angular workshop - Starter files
+# The ultimate Angular workshop

-## Final Solution
+## This is the final Solution

+Enjoy!